B.T.'s Smokehouse

 B.T.'s Smokehouse is a restaurant that specializes in dry-rubbed and slow-smoked barbecue and is located in the downtown section of Sturbridge, Massachusetts.
 The restaurant smokes about 9,000 lb of meat per week, with brisket being 2,000 lb to 3,000 lb of that total.
 On a typical weekend, the smokehouse will serve 1,200 and 1,500 people in its 38-seat location.

 The restaurant uses a J&R Oyler Pit, named "Black Betty", salvaged from a KC Masterpiece restaurant.
 The smoker can cook 1,400 pounds of meat at a time, using a mix of apple, hickory, and black cherry wood.

 Introduction

 B.T.'s Smokehouse is a barbeque restaurant in Sturbridge, Massachusetts.
-The restaurant was founded by Brian Treitman in April 2007 in a 18 ft roadside trailer next to the Brimfield Antiques Fair.
-After achieving initial success, B.T.’s was later expanded to occupy the 40-seat establishment that serves as the current location in Sturbridge, Massachusetts.
-B.T.'s has been credited in The Boston Globe as one of the “10 places to bask in barbecue”.
+Brian Treitman founded the restaurant in April 2007 in a 18 ft roadside trailer next to the Brimfield Antiques Fair.
+After achieving initial success, B.T.'s was later expanded to occupy the 40-seat establishment that serves as the current location in Sturbridge, Massachusetts.
+B.T.'s has been credited in The Boston Globe as one of the "10 places to bask in barbecue".

-B.T.’s started offering catering services for weddings and events in 2008.
+B.T.'s started offering catering services for weddings and events in 2008.